-It’s no secret that the prices for summer camps has risen over the years.
-The thing about a summer programs is that they carry a lot of risks and often have high barriers to entry in terms of startup costs.
+It’s no secret that the price for summer camps has risen over the years.
+The thing about summer programs is that they carry a lot of risks and often have high barriers to entry in terms of startup costs.
 Not only do you need to pay for the land, equipment, and facilities, but owners also need to pay for employee hiring & training, insurance, permits, and a whole bunch of other expenses.

 Liability insurance isn’t cheap.
 Programs take on huge risks when they watch over several kids, and although a lot of camps go to extraordinary means to ensure the safety of children, the risks are always there.